radioactivedecay/radioactivedecay/docs/source/overview.rst

     >>> inv_t1.contents
     {'H-3': 5.0}

-Here we created an inventory of 10.0 units of tritum (:sup:`3`\H) and decayed it for 12.32 years.
-The activity reduced by a factor of two, i.e. to 5.0 units, as 12.32 years is the half-life of tritium,
+Here we created an inventory of 10.0 units of tritium (:sup:`3`\H) and decayed it for 12.32 years.
+The activity reduced by a factor of two, i.e. to 5.0 units, as 12.32 years is the half-life of tritium.

 ``radioactivedecay`` is agnostic to activity units: the output units are the same as the input units.
 The above example could therefore represent 10.0 Bq of